Vincent Rapide: Series C

 The 1948 Series C Rapide differed from the Series B primarily in its front suspension.
 By this time Vincent believed that the Brampton fork had outlived its value, but they had resisted adopting the increasingly common telescopic forks, feeling that they were not sufficiently rigid in torsion, did not offer enough adjustment, and did not handle well when ridden hard when a sidecar was attached.
 The replacement was a new Vincent design called the Girdraulic fork.

 The Girdraulic fork was similar in principle to the girder fork.
 The lower blade was of forged steel, while the upper blade was of heat-treated alloy (L40 or RR56) forged by the Bristol Aircraft Company.
-The forks pivotted on spindles of ground 40 ton steel.
+The forks pivoted on spindles of ground 40 ton steel.
 Long coil springs ran beside each blade from the fork ends to eccentric members in the bottom links.
 Jounce and rebound were controlled by a centre-mounted hydraulic damper.

 During the Korean War nickel chrome steel was officially regulated, meaning the correct materials for some components (e.g. gears) was not available.
 Some motorcycles built during this period had black rims.

 The company discontinued use of the HRD monogram in 1950.
 The logo now simply read The Vincent.
 Cast parts had "Vincent" in raised letters.